slackapi/python-slack-events-api/README.rst

 🤖  Examples
 --------

 See `example.py`_ for usage examples.
-This example also utilizes OAuth and the SlackClient Web API client.
+This example also utilizes the SlackClient Web API client.

 .. _example.py: /example/